eludwig17/eludwig17/README.md

 My main tech stack is react and python.

-I’ve got a few projects, but my favorite is the [AI Security Camera](https://github.com/eludwig17/AI-Security-Camera).
+I’ve got a few projects, but my favorite project that is currently being built is my [AI Security Camera](https://github.com/eludwig17/AI-Security-Camera).

 #### Fun Facts: